ppy/osu-wiki/wiki/osu!tourney/Troubleshooting/en.md

 ## My issue/question is not listed here!
 What to do?

-Make sure that osu! is not run as administrator, unless it asked for it on its own, and that it is updated to the newest CuttingEdge build.
+Make sure that osu! is not run as administrator, unless it asked for it on its own, and that it is up-to-date.

 Email [tournaments@ppy.sh](mailto:tournaments@ppy.sh) if you have a problem that is not listed here.
 Make sure to be descriptive and provide screenshots if possible.